AIBE (11) 2018: Application form, Eligibility criteria, Syllabus, Exam pattern

 AIBE (XI) 2018 Syllabus

 AIBE (11) syllabus 2018 will consist of the subjects of three-year and five-year LL.B. programmes as prescribed by the Bar Council of India (BCI).
-The subjects is given below:
+The subjects are given below:

 |Subject||Number of Questions|